Ihtheram/CS_Study_Docs/Software Engineering/SDLC.md

 ### How do you host projects on AWS?
 ### Briefly describe Iaas, Paas, Saas and describe one of them more in-depth.

-# Cloud/SDLC
+# SDLC

 ### What Agile processes have you used?

-I have used an Agile process which is Kanban.
+I have used an Agile processes which are Scrum and Kanban.

 ### What is retrospective in Agile?

 Retrospective in Agile is a meeting held at the end of each sprint or iteration where the team reflects on what went well, what could be improved, and what actions can be taken to enhance the team's performance in the future.

+# Cloud

 ### What AWS services have you used?